-Lixouri is the "other" main town on Kefalonia – its the second biggest town (but we're talking about 3,000 people here, so don't expect urban chaos), sitting pretty on the Paliki Peninsula with tree-lined streets, elegant squares, and that laid-back vibe that comes from being a small town on a hot Greek island.
+Lixouri is the "other" main town on Kefalonia – its the second biggest town, sitting on the Paliki Peninsula with tree-lined streets and that laid-back vibe that comes from being a small town on a hot Greek island.

 Lixouri's accommodation is refreshingly uncommercial – think family-run hotels, boutique retreats and apartments rather than mega-resorts.